Jacobi relations on naturally reductive homogeneous spaces

 \subsection{Comparison with the Results from~\cite{St1,St2,St3}}

 The principal goal of this section is to classify the naturally reductive spaces $(\,M,\,g,\,\bar\nabla\,)$ whose torsion form is a non--zero multiple of a vector cross product.
 We will indicate how this can be done independently of the results from~\cite{FKMS}.
-For this purpose we start from the list of simply connected naturally reductive spaces in dimension $7$ given in \cite{St3}.
-The following Lemma~\ref{le:storm} and its Corollary~\ref{co:semi-simple} imply that under our assumption on the torsion form the transvection algebra of $\bar\nabla$ is necessarily semisimple.
+For this purpose we start from the list of simply connected naturally reductive spaces in dimension seven given in \cite{St3}.

-\begin{lemma}(\cite[Theorem 4.4]{St3}) Let $\hat M^7\,=\,\hat G/\hat K$ be a compact simply connected naturally reductive space whose transvection algebra $\hat\frakg$ is not semisimple.
-Then there exists a naturally reductive space $M^6\,=\,G/K$ whose transvection algebra $\frakg$ is semisimple and a closed normal subgroup $H\,\subset\,K$ of the isotropy subgroup $K\,\subset\,G$ with $\dim\,K/H\,=\,1$ such that $\hat M^7$ is the total space of the homogeneous $\S^1\,=\,K/H$--fiber bundle over $M^6$ constructed in Lemma \ref{le:NSG}. \end{lemma} \begin{proof} According to \cite[Table~6]{St3} there are six relevant compact base spaces $G/K$ where always $\rank\;\frakk\,=\,\rank\;\frakg$ holds.
-Hence every maximal torus of $\frakk$ is also maximal in $\frakg$.
-Therefore the discussion from \cite[p.~541 ff.]{St1} shows that there exists some element in the center of $\frakk$ whose orthogonal complement integrates into a closed normal subgroup $H\subset K$ thus providing precisely the family of non--homothetic naturally reductive metrics on the fiber bundle $\hat G/\hat K$ over $G/K$ constructed in Lemma \ref{le:NSG}. \end{proof}
+\begin{lemma}(\cite[Theorem 4.4]{St3}) Let $(\,\hat G,\,\hat K,\hat B\,)$ be an effective naturally reductive triple resulting in a $7$--dimensional compact simply connected irreducible naturally reductive space $\hat M^7\,=\,\hat G/\hat K$ whose transvection algebra $\hat\frakg$ is not semisimple.
+Then, there exists an effective naturally reductive triple $(\,G,\, K, B\,)$ whose Lie algebra $\frakg$ is semisimple with $B$ positive definite, and a closed normal subgroup $H\,\subset\,K$ such that $\T^1\,:=\,K/H$ is a $1$--dimensional torus, so that $(\,\hat G,\,\hat K,\hat B\,)$ belongs to the family of naturally reductive triples parameterized by $s\,>\,-\,1$, $s\,\neq\,0$ constructed in the first part of Lemma \ref{le:Nor_SG}. \end{lemma} \begin{proof} According to \cite[Table~7]{St3} there are six relevant compact base spaces $G/K$ of semisimple type, where always $\rank\;\frakk\,=\,\rank\;\frakg$ holds.
+Hence, every maximal torus of $\frakk$ is also maximal in $\frakg$.
+Also the corresponding non--degenerate bilinear form $B$ on $\frakg$ is positive definite in each case.
+Therefore, the discussion from \cite[p.~541 ff.]{St1} shows that there exists some element in the center of $\frakk$ whose orthogonal complement integrates into a closed normal subgroup $H\subset K$ thus providing precisely the family of naturally reductive structures parameterized by $s\,>\,-1$ constructed in the first part of Lemma \ref{le:Nor_SG}. \end{proof}

-\begin{corollary} The transvection algebra $\hat\frakg$ of a simply connected naturally reductive nearly parallel space $\hat M^7\,=\,\hat G/\hat K$ is semisimple. \end{corollary}

-\begin{proof} Let us assume for a contradiction that $\hat\frakg$ is not semisimple.
-According to Lemma \ref{le:storm} we can apply Lemma \ref{le:TT}.
-Hence there exists a vertical unit vector $E_7\,:=\,v_0$ and some element $Z_0$ in the center of $\frakk$ such that $\hat \tau\,=\,\tau\,+\,\rho_*(Z_0)\,\wedge\,E_7\,$ where $\tau$ denotes the torsion form of the normal homogeneous structure on $G/K$.
-Since we assume that $\hat M^7$ is naturally reductive nearly parallel, Lemma \ref{co:NR_NP} implies that $\hat\tau\,=\,- \,\frac{\tau_0}6\,\sigma$ where $\sigma$ is a seven--dimensional vector cross product.
-Thus comparison with~\eqref{eq:sigma} and~\eqref{eq:tau} results in: